Francesco-Zeno-Costanzo/hyloa/docs/index.rst

    .. code-block:: none

-      run_ha.bat
+      setup.bat

-This will automatically launch the graphical interface.
+This will automatically install everything you need and create a desktop shortcut to launch the GUI.

 **Feedback**
 -----------------
-If you find a bug or have suggestions, open an issue at [GitHub](https://github.com/Francesco-Zeno-Costanzo/Hysteresis).
+If you find a bug or have suggestions, open an issue at [GitHub](https://github.com/Francesco-Zeno-Costanzo/hyloa).

 -----------------